AI4Finance-Foundation/FinRL/README.md

 **Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

-**Our Mission**: efficiently automate trading.
+**Our Mission**: to efficiently automate trading.
 We continuously develop and share codes for finance.

 **Our Vision**: AI community has accumulated an open-source code ocean over the past decade.
 We believe applying these intellectual and engineering properties to finance will initiate a paradigm shift from the conventional trading routine to an automated machine learning approach, even **RLOps in finance**.